-Within 180 NSW business days from the notification of results, they will need to upload evidence of:
+Within 180 NSW business days from the notification of results, the successful individual fleets will need to upload evidence of:

-- registrations of the incentivised vehicles in NSW - purchase of the smart base charging equipment (if applicable).
+- registrations of the incentivised vehicles in NSW - purchase of the smart base charging equipment and/or CaaS contractual arrangement with details (if applicable).
+Proof for the base charging cannot be dated from before the launch of the funding round.